Aishwarya-b-2005/resume_generator/README.md

 # resume_generator
-clone the respository using the command - git clone <repository_url>
+1.Clone the respository using the command - git clone <repository_url><br>
-change the current working directory to resume generator Open the utils/openai_helper.py file and add your Gemini API key.
-You can also modify the model configuration if required. run the following command in the terminal - streamlit run Home.py
+2.Change the current working directory to resume generator <br>
+3.Open the utils/geminiAPi_helper.py file and add your Gemini API key.
+You can also modify the model configuration if required.<br>
+4.Run the following command in the terminal - streamlit run Home.py<br>